marcelomatus/gilda-opts/docs/GettingStarted.rst

 This is the preferred method to install ``gilda-opts``, as it will always install the most recent stable release.

+Once installed, you can verify that ``gilda-opts`` is available by executing:
+   ``> gilda_opts -h``

+This should display the following ``gilda-opts`` options:

+  -h, --help                            show this help message and exit --version                             show program's version number and exit -i INFILE_NAME, --infile INFILE_NAME  Json input file.
+Stdinp is used if not provided.
+  -o OUTFILE_NAME, --outfile OUTFILE_NAME
+                        Json output file.
+Stdout is used if not provided.
+  -v, --verbose         set loglevel to INFO
+  -vv, --very-verbose   set loglevel to DEBUG
+  -k, --keepfiles       If included, the solver keepfiles option is used -s SOLVER, --solver SOLVER
+                        Defines the solver to be used (default: cbc)

 ====================
 Running a Simulation
 ====================